david-martin/proposals/security/mobile-app-network-security.md

 Next, he set up a proxy server using tools like [Charles proxy server](https://www.charlesproxy.com/).
 He install the proxy server's certificate on his own device, and pointed the device to use the proxy server.
 Since the proxy server's certificate is now trusted on his device, the HTTP client will allow HTTPS connection to the proxy server, and user A can see all the traffic data between the client and the server.
 With this information, user A is now able to initiate attacks against the bank's backend system.

 In this example, the user of the app wants to become the attacker.
 But more seriously, this type of attacks can be performed without permissions from users.
 For example, a hacker can setup a malicious WIFI hotspot, acting like a proxy server, and ask users to install the self-signed certficates to their devices in exchange for the free connection.
-If users don't know what they are doing, they could endup installing the self-signed certificates and connecting to the WIFT, and thus give the hacker the opportunity to eavesdrop all the HTTPS traffic, and steal important data, without them realising it.
+If users don't know what they are doing, they could endup installing the self-signed certificates and connecting to the WIFI, and thus give the hacker the opportunity to eavesdrop all the HTTPS traffic, and steal important data, without them realising it.

 To prevent this type of attacks, a technique called "Certificate Pinning" is being used.
 The idea is that for most of the applications, they will talk to backend servers that are controlled by the same developers.
 Given the fact that each certificate is unique, at the application build time, the developers can generate "fingerprints" of the certificates of their backend services and "pin" them in the app.
 Then when the application is trying to establish the HTTPS connection, in addition to the default certificate checks, the HTTP client will also compute the "fingerprints" of the certificates and compare it againsted the "pinned" ones.
 If they are not matching, then the HTTP client knows that it is actually not talking to the real backend server, and thus refuse to setup the connection.